andela-morekoya/BucList/README.md

 |DELETE /bucketlists/(:bucketlist_id)/items/(:id) |Deletes a bucket list item|

-###Typical Data Model
+####Typical Data Model

-A typical bucket list requested by a user could look like this:
+A typical response requested by a user could look like this:
 ````
   {
     id: 1,